🎉 Try the public beta of the new docs site at algolia.com/doc-beta! 🎉

 }

-To let users remove filters applied by Automatic Filtering and Boosting, you must explicitly turn off automatic filters and boosts on the search query targeting your index (when the user clears the automatic filter).
-Create an InstantSearch widget to implement a UI for this behavior.
+To let users remove filters applied by automatic filtering and boosting, you must explicitly turn off automatic filters and boosts on the search query targeting your index (when users clear the automatic filter).
+Create an InstantSearch widget to handle this behavior.

-Detect impact of Automatic Filtering and Boosting at query time
+Detect the impact of automatic filtering and boosting at query time

 1